 Beginning in 2002, EPA recommends five categories for reporting results of designated use assessments.
-The five categories were developed by EPA to clearly summarize a state's water quality status.
-Each assessment category is also associated with specific management actions to protect and restore waters to meet Utah's water quality standards and support its designated uses.
-Utah summarizes assessment results using these five categories, along with state-derived subcategories for internal tracking and planning purposes.
-This section describes each of these assessment reporting categories.
+EPA developed these five categories to clearly summarize a state's water quality status.
+Each category is also associated with specific management actions to protect and restore waters to meet Utah's water quality standards and to support their designated uses.
+DWQ summarizes assessment results using these five categories, along with state-derived subcategories for internal tracking and planning purposes.
+This section describes each category.